 worldsteel has developed a clear 4-stage efficiency review process, based on leading practise, for all mill operators to follow.
 This is being supported by a specialist team of advisors available to all members.
 The programme will be tested across 5 mills in 2019 and then rolled out much more widely through 2020-2025.

-This programme has been set up to increase the operaional efficiency of the sites operated by member companies of worldsteel with a view to lower CO2 emissions.
+This programme has been set up to increase the operational efficiency of the sites operated by member companies of worldsteel with a view to lower CO2 emissions.